joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/W3YnU6n.png)

-* **On the next page just Click on Create on the bottom left where theres another arrow pointing to where its located.
+* **On the next page just Click on "Create" on the bottom left where theres another arrow pointing to where its located.
 You have now created your resource group!**

 ![Alt Text](https://i.imgur.com/amMSExQ.png)